Sceptre/sceptre-cdk-handler/README.md

 ### Creating your StackConfig
 Here is a simple example of how to configure the template handler.
-For a more complete Sceptre Project configuration, with both examples of both `bootstrapped` and `bootstrapless` configurations, see [the example directory in this repo](sceptre-example/).
+For a more complete Sceptre Project configuration, with examples of both `bootstrapped` and `bootstrapless` configurations, see [the example directory in this repo](sceptre-example/).

 ```yaml